kitschmaster/rubyongo/info/devlog.markdown

 well, first we need to provide the gem without releasing it.

 so how to do that? need to install it manually from github during the init process.

+haha, look what ii did:

+ rubyongo-0.1.0.alpha contains itself (rubyongo-0.1.0.alpha.gem), check your files list

+obviously this is a "which was first, the chicken or the the egg" problem.

+build it, then add it to it self, and build it again? lol, it is late, more tomorrow...

+this stalls:  ssh $NAME "cd $REPO && gem install ../rubyongo-0.1.0.alpha.gem"

+have to stop here and work on it later.

 #19.09.2018 15:15:29 CodingSession::BEGIN